Hpa An is a little hidden gem located east of Yangon and it’s a MUST see destination on your Myanmar backpacking adventures!

 The second best viewpoint is on the opposite side of the Zwekabin Mountain, only 5 minutes walk from the sunrise viewpoint.
 Look for the toilet block on the right-hand side of the Mount Zwegabin Monastery and you can actually climb on the roof for incredible west-facing views of the region.
 See the images below for reference!

 Mount Zwegabin Monastery

 #5 KYAUK KALAT PAGODA

-The Kyauk Kalat, also known as Kyaut Ka Latt, is a limestone pinnacle that is topped with a golden stupa in Hpa An.
+The Kyauk Kalat, also known as Kyaut Ka Latt, is a limestone pinnacle that is topped with a golden stupa.

-I have included the Kyauk Kalat Pagoda on this list of things to do in Hpa An because it is one of the most interesting and unique landmarks I have seen in Myanmar!
+I have included the Kyauk Kalat Pagoda on this list of things to do in Hpa An because it’s one of the most interesting and unique landmarks I have seen in Myanmar!

-Kyauk Kalat is located 8.5 km south of Hpa An city center.
+Kyauk Kalat is located 8.5 km south of the city center.

 WHAT TO EXPECT AT THE KYAUK KALAT PAGODA

-The Kyauk Kalat Pagoda in Hpa An sits precariously on top of a limestone pinnacle that looks like it is going to tip over.
+Kyauk Kalat Pagoda sits precariously on top of a limestone pinnacle that looks like it is going to tip over.
 Kyaut Kalat is surrounded by a circular lake and is only accessible by a wooden footbridge that stretches over the water.

-Kyauk Kalat is an active monastery and meditation site, so please be quiet and respectful when wandering around this location in Hpa An.
+Kyauk Kalat is an active monastery and meditation site, so please be quiet and respectful when wandering around this location.